top of page

 The Salik Foundation UK (18).jpg

-Supporting Those Who Support Those in Recovery
+Supporting Those Around Recovery

 Caring with someone for addiction needs strong family and community support network.